jgruber/f5-appsvcs-demo/README.md

 TODO: Sprint Demo the week of 10-1-2018

-## Issuing iControlLX Extension Declarations from an OAUTH Client
+## Issuing iControl LX Extension Declarations from an OAUTH Client

 TODO: Sprint Demo the week of 10-1-2018